Simple Interest Calculator

 • T = Time (in years)

-Now, if this were a loan, the ₹1,500 would be the extra amount you need to pay over the principal!
+Now, if this were a loan, the ₹1,800 would be the extra interest you’d pay over the principal.

 Final Thoughts